egor-tensin/sorting-algorithms/README.md

 # Sorting algorithms

-Gettting the hang out of sorting algorithms.
+Gettting the hang out of (sorting) algorithms.
 Hosted on [GitHub Pages](https://pages.github.com) at https://egor-tensin.github.io/sorting_algorithms/.

 ## Algorithms

-Each of the implemented sorting algorithms resides in a separate Python module.
+Each of the implemented sorting algorithms resides in a separate Python module (in the `algorithms.impl` package).
 Currently the following algorithms are implemented:

 * bubble sort (`bubble_sort.py`),